 The Fortieth Day of Omer

 “Then they gathered around him and asked him, “Lord, are you at this time going to restore the kingdom to Israel?”
 (Acts 1:6).

 The disciples ask Yeshua two questions.
 First, they want to know when the Kingdom would be restored to Israel.
 They obviously understand that the Kingdom the Messiah establishes would be with the Jewish people in Israel.
-Centuries of anti-semitism have distorted this understanding of Messianic Kingdom.
+Centuries of antisemitism have distorted the understanding of Messianic Kingdom and Era.
 The Kingdom of Messiah will not be Roman Catholic, Evangelical Christian, Protestant, Islamic, Buddhist, Hindu or even Palestinian.
 It will not be in the air, in Utah, in Turkey or China.
 The Kingdom will be established by Yeshua with the Jewish people and those gentiles who have joined the ‘Commonwealth of Israel’ –– in Jerusalem.

 Second, his disciples want to know the timing for the coming Kingdom.
 Though the actual year of Yeshua’s return is known only by his Father, there is an ‘appointed time’ established for his return.
 We are supposed to be children of the light, and according to 1 Thessalonians 5, we should know the ‘signs’ of his coming and the seasons –– the ’appointed times’ established by God.

 “He said to them: ‘It is not for you to know the times or dates the Father has set by his own authority.
 But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth’” (Acts 1:7-8).